siva-3724/weather-app-/README.md

-# 🌦️ Weather Forecast Web App
+# 🌦️ Weather Web App
 A simple and responsive real-time weather forecast web application built with Python, Flask, HTML, CSS, JavaScript, Bootstrap, and the OpenWeatherMap API.
 Enter any city in the world to view current weather conditions